-Above Expectation Meets Expectation Below Expectation Identification and framing of a global technology & development problem (4 - 5 points) The project has a clear and well-articulated focus that is important and relevant within the scope of the field of global development.
+Above Expectation Meets Expectation Below Expectation 1.Identification and framing of a global technology & development problem, within area of specialization (4 - 5 points) The project has a clear and well-articulated focus that is important and relevant within the scope of the field of global development, within the student's selected area of specialization.
 (3 - 3.9 points) The project has relevance to global development but is not always made clear.
 (0 - 2.9 points) The project does not have any relevance to the field of global technology and development.
 2. In depth discussion and analysis of the problem, its history and current context.
 (19 - 20 points) The project coherently, logically, and objectively explores the specific challenge or issue.
 It provides well-reasoned insights into the challenge/issue, and a sound understanding of the historical, cultural, political, etc. context of the issue.
-(17.1 - 18.9 points) The project provides an informed and well-rounded perspective on the issue selected.
-It includes important information, and cites key sources.
-The report demonstrates a maturity of analysis and discussion.
-(10 - 17 points) The project provides only a shallow or a partial perspective on the issue selected.
-It misses key information and perspectives, and fails to cite key sources.
-3. Application of a development approach, theory, concept, or framework (19 - 20 points) The project demonstrates a clear understanding of general principles of, and approaches to, global technology and development, by logically applying a theory, framework or concept from the field to the problem of focus.
-(17.1 - 18.9 points) The project mentions a theoretical approach but integrates it only loosely into the analysis.
-(10 - 17 points) The project does not refer at all to any theoretical or conceptual aspect from the field.
-4. Use of appropriate methods for research, data analysis, and/or application and knowledge mobilization.
-(24-25 points) The project employs appropriate research methods, applied project design, and tools such as knowledge mobilization if relevant.
-(21.1 - 23.9 points) The project employs adequate research methods, applied project design, and tools such as knowledge mobilization if relevant.
-(15-22 points) The project has not methodological coherence, whether research, or applied solution.
+(17.1 - 18.9 points) The project provides an informed and well-rounded perspective of the issue selected.
+It includes important information and consources.
+The demonstry of analysis discrete for the includes important information and consources.
+The demonstry of analysis discrete for the includes important information and consources.
+The demonstry of analysis discrete for the includes including the includes an information and consources.
+The includes including the includes a second consource of the includes an information and consources are included in the includes an information and consources.
+The includes are included in the includes an information and consources are included in the includes an information and consources are included in the includes an information and consources.
+The includes are included in the includes an information and consources are included in the includes and includes an include in the includes are included in the includes and includes are included in the includes and includes are included in the includes are included in the includes and includes are included in the includes and includes are included in the includes and included in the includes are included in the includes are included in the include (10 - 17 points) The project provides only a shallow or a partial perspective on the issue selected.
+It misses key formation and perspectives and fails to cite key sources.
+3. Application of a development approach, policy, concept, or framework.
+(19 - 20 points) The project demonstrates a clear understanding of general principles of, an approaches to, all technologically apply amew k or concept may field to the proble occus.
+7.1 8.9 points) The point of mentions a received approach but egrates it only loosely into the analysis.
+(10 - 17 points) The project does not refer at all to any conceptual aspect from the field.
+4.Use of appropriate methods for the design and completion of the applied project (24-25 points) The project employs appropriate methods, applied project design, and tools such as knowledge mobilization if relevant.
+(21.1 - 23.9 points) The project employs adequate methods, applied project design, and tools such as knowledge mobilization if relevant.
+(15-22 points) The project has no methodological coherence, whether research, or an applied solution.
 5. Relevant conclusions and meaningful recommendations.
 (4 - 5 points) The project has a robust written conclusion, relevant to the problem and research or project designed, with recommendations for further research, or for policy or project prescriptions.
 (2.1 - 3.9 points) The project has some written conclusion and some recommendations.
-(0-2.0 points) The project lacks a coherent conclusions and has no recommendations.
+(0-2.0 points) The project lacks a coherent conclusion and has no recommendations.